COVID-19 RETURN TO ALL UD CAMPUS LOCATIONS

 Library, Museums and Press Facilities

 Students who reside in University housing facilities must adhere to all guidelines established by Residence Life & Housing.
-To prioritize the health and safety of our residence hall community members, we have updated our guest policy for the Fall 2020 semester:
+To prioritize the health and safety of our residence hall community members, we have updated our guest policy:

 Off Campus Living